 Your have an impairment rating of 20 points or more

-Your condition will stop you from working at least 15 hours a week over the next 2 years
+Your condition will stop you from working at least 15 hours a week over the next two years

 Manifest medical rules include: